 1.3.
-Other Boards in the Multi-Flex Family
+Other Boards in the MultiFlex Family

 In addition to the I/O boards described above, the MultiFlex hardware is used as the base for a number of "smart" boards capable of controlling refrigeration and HVAC systems or subsystems independently from a central site controller.
-These boards, which are considered "controllers," each have a battery and separate manuals.
+These boards, which are considered "controllers" in their own right, has the battery and are therefore covered in separate manuals.
+For informational purposes, these boards are described below.